-As noted in the recent judgement on the Lecretia Seales case, the issue of end of life choice is a matter for Parliament to determine.
+As noted in the 2015 judgement on the Lecretia Seales case, the issue of end of life choice is a matter for Parliament to determine.

-Likewise, earlier this year the Canadian Supreme Court determined unanimously that "The prohibition on physician-assisted dying infringes on the right to life, liberty and security of the person in a manner that is not in accordance with the principles of fundamental justice."
+Likewise, in 2015 the Canadian Supreme Court determined unanimously that "The prohibition on physician-assisted dying infringes on the right to life, liberty and security of the person in a manner that is not in accordance with the principles of fundamental justice."